Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Reduction plan approved by management.

-• Verification (if not an SME or including Scope 3/process emissions).
+• Verification (if you are not an SME or you include Scope 3 or process emissions).

 Is registration mandatory for all companies?

-No. For the private sector, registration remains voluntary.
-What is mandatory for companies subject to non-financial reporting is to calculate and publish their footprint and have a reduction plan.
-The General State Administration and its administrative public sector must register their footprint starting in 2026.
+No. For the private sector, registration remains voluntary; what is mandatory for companies subject to non-financial reporting is to calculate and publish the footprint and to have a reduction plan.
+The General State Administration and its administrative public sector must register their footprint from 2026.

 Do I need verification if I am an SME?

-Only if you register sources for which the Registry does not provide factors, such as Scope 3 or process emissions.
+Only when you are going to register sources for which the registry does not provide factors, such as Scope 3 or process emissions.
 If you are not an SME, external verification is the safe option when registering.

-Can I get “Reduce” with only two years of data?
+Can I obtain Reduzco with only two years of data?

-Are international credits (VERRA/Gold Standard) valid for “Offset”?
+Are international credits (Verra or Gold Standard) valid for Compenso?

-No. They are not valid for the MITECO seal.
-Only projects registered in MITECO are recognized.
+They are not valid for the MITECO seal.
+Only absorption projects registered in the registry itself and located in Spain count.

 What is the minimum required scope?